Using and Understanding PVC Pipe and Fittings

 MPT or MIPT refers to male pipe threaded connection with threads on the outside of the fitting.
 Connection is to a female pipe threaded connection.

 Coupler, Coupling, or Union is a simple straight fitting used to join or “couple” two parts together.
 Couplers can be slip or female threads or a combination of the two, joining pipe to pipe, pipe to fitting or fitting to fitting.
 The union coupler has threaded tightening rings or collars on one or both ends for easy installation or removal of the connected parts.

 Tee is just what it sounds like, a “T” shaped fitting to connect parts in three different directions with two being a straight line and one creating an angle (usually 90 degree).
 Tee fittings can have slip or threaded connections.

 Elbow is used to make a turn in your line, most often found in 90 and 45 degree angles.
 Others may be available but much less common.
 Available in slip or threaded connections.

 Cross is also just like it sounds.
 It is used to join four pipes at four 90 degree angles.
 Usually found with slip connections.

 Adapter is a fitting with different connection types.
 Used to adapt from one type of part to another.
 Slip to a threaded connection or pipe thread to hose thread.

 Bushing is similar to an adapter, but is mainly used to join pipes of two different sizes together.
-Usually threaded.
+Usually threaded or spigot.